haoyuanz13/Face-Detection-Replacement/README.md

 Face replacement tools
 ----------------------
+Given the target and interested face regions, some optimal image morphing methods are necessary to achieve a good face replacement performance for each video frame.

 * _**Face Morphing**_
   Achieved face warping given two different faces with detected correspondences, using _Delaunay Triangulation_ and _TPS(Thin-Plate Spline)_ algorithms.

+* _**Gradient domian blending**_
-The package *face_morphing* and *gradient_domian_blending* provide the basic structure of face replacement algorithm that make the face replacement more smoothly and well-look.
+  Applied the gradient information, make the face replacement region more smoothly and well-look.